ahmadrezaM97/notes/notes/Fleeting Notes/GO/Go Error.md

 it is always worth considering whether the current function is the call frame is positioned to handle error most effectively.

 1. when creating an error value, decide whether to give it any structure
-2. when handling an error, consider adding information that you have byt the caller and/or callee might not.
+2. when handling an error, consider adding information that you have by the caller and/or callee might not.

 While is is usually not appropriate to ignore an error, a reasonable exception to this is when orchestrating related operations where often only the first error is useful.